Adding a Fish Tank to your Bar:

 Staring into the bubbles of your beer glass is fine, but adding a fish tank to your bar is better.
 The soothing bubbles and cruising fish create a mesmerizing backdrop you’ll stare at for hours.
 Many of our members have added fish tanks to behind the bar and even directly into the bar itself.

+One gallon of water weighs 8.3 lbs, so a 50 gallon tank weighs an incredible 415 lbs!
 A sturdy 2 x 4 framed tank stand is a must.
 Top the frame with 3/4″ plywood (I used treated) to support the entire perimeter of the tank.

 2 x 4 lumber can support a lot of weight, a single four foot long 2 x 4 can support up to 2,713 lbs!
 Be sure to add side panels to the fish tank stand to make it solid.